milvus-io/milvus-docs/site/en/adminGuide/scaleout.md

 ## Scale in

-According to your business need, you may need to scale in your Milvus cluster either manually or automatically.
-You can refer to the previous section to learn how to enable autoscaling for each type of worker node.
-If autoscaling is enabled, the Milvus cluster will shrink or expand automatically when CPU and memory resources consumption reaches the value you have set.
+According to your business need, you might need to scale in your Milvus cluster either manually or automatically.
+You can refer to the previous section to learn how to enable autoscaling for each type of worker nodes.
+If autoscaling is enabled, the Milvus cluster will shrink or expand automatically when CPU and memory resources consumption reaches the value that you have set.

 <div class="alert note">
-We do not recommend reducing the number of workers nodes dramatically.
+We do not recommend that you reduce the number of workers nodes dramatically.
 For example, if there are five data nodes in the cluster, we recommend reducing one data node at a time to ensure service availability.
-If the service is available after the first attempt of scaling in, you can continue to further reduce the number of the data node.
+If the service is available after the first attempt of scaling in, you can continue to further reduce the number of the data nodes.
 </div>

 ### Query node